kyma-project/kyma/tools/stability-checker/README.md

 ## Installation
 Install the Stability Checker on the Kyma cluster as a Helm chart.
 Find the chart definition in the `deploy/chart` directory.
-1. Configure kubectl and helm to point your cluster by specifying **KUBECONFIG** environment variable.
+1. Configure kubectl and helm to point to your cluster by specifying the **KUBECONFIG** environment variable.
 ```
 export KUBECONFIG="/{path to kubeconfig}"
 ```

-> **NOTE:** Ensure that kubeconfig allows you to update cluster state by installing helm charts.
+> **NOTE:** Ensure that the kubeconfig allows you to update the cluster state by installing Helm charts.
 2. Provision volume with a testing script, which then will be used by the Stability Checker.
-You can use `local/provision_volume.sh` script.
-The script copies all files placed in `local/input` directory to PV.
+You can use the `local/provision_volume.sh` script.
+The script copies all files placed in the `local/input` directory to PV.

 3. Install the Stability Checker as a Helm chart and provide the proper configuration: